andifalk/secure-development-on-kubernetes/README.md

 # Secure Development on Kubernetes

-This repository contains presentation slides and the complete live demo code for the talk _Secure Development on Kubernetes_.
+This repository contains presentation slides, and the complete live demo code for the talk _Secure Development on Kubernetes_.

 ## Table of Contents